14 Beneficial Insects for Your Garden

 The two most popular methods of garden pest control are using pesticides and organic pest control.
 Due to fears that commercial pesticides negatively impact the biodiversity of gardens more and more, people are turning to organic gardening pest control methods instead.

-Insects are an inevitable part of the ecosystem developing in your backyard.
+Organic biocontrol employs the use of beneficial insects, as well as companion planting, to naturally repel or control pest populations.
+Bugs are an inevitable part of the ecosystem developing in your backyard.
 Plants provide harbour or sustenance and will bring a specific insect into your garden.
 Destructive for your crops and flowers could be aphids, Colorado potato beetles, caterpillars, crickets, fleas, mites and more.

 However, as the circle of life goes, there are also predatory bugs that feed on and even parasitize insect herbivores.
+As chemical pesticides are indiscriminate, they tend to kill beneficial insects, as well as harmful ones.
 This can cause an imbalance between the number of pests and that of their natural predators, leading to waves of different species invading the now insect-free area.
-Large numbers of insects are starting to show signs of immunity against commercial pesticides.
-To achieve an all-natural pest control, here’s a list of 14 beneficial garden insects you should always welcome:
+Still, large numbers of insects are starting to show signs of immunity against commercial pesticides.

 Minute pirate bugs